ethereum/EIPs/EIPS/eip-x.md

 1. In asynchronous deposit Vaults, the `deposit` and`mint` methods do not transfer  `asset` to the vault, because this already happened on `requestDeposit`.
 2. In asynchronous redemption Vaults, the `redeem` and `withdraw` methods do not transfer `shares` to the vault, because this already happened on `requestRedeem`.
 3. In asynchronous redemption Vaults, the `owner` field of `redeem` and `withdraw` MUST be `msg.sender` to prevent the theft of requested redemptions by a non owner.

+Requests have 3 steps:
+1. Submitting a new request using `requestDeposit` or `requestRedeem`.
+This creates the pending request.
+2. Executing a pending request.
+This can be an implicit step, such as after a timelock has passed a request is automatically considered executed.
+Or it can be an explicit Vault action triggered by an external action.
+After execution, `maxDeposit` and `maxRedeem` are set to the executed but unfulfilled amount.
+3. Fulfilling a request using `deposit`, `mint`, `redeem` or `withdraw`.
+This removes the pending request.

+The unexecuted deposit request is defined by `pendingDepositRequest - maxDeposit` and the unexecuted redemption request is defined by `pendingRedeemRequest - maxRedeem`.

 ### Methods
 #### requestDeposit